 - Gifts of Appreciated Property- Rather than selling property and distributing the proceeds to charity, the donor may donate the property to charity.
 Such a donation would result in the donor receiving a tax deduction and also neither the donor nor the charity would have to pay tax when the property is ultimately sold.

-Charitable Remainder Trust - Trust pays a specified annual amount to the donor for life, or another fixed period of time.
+- Charitable Remainder Trust - This trust pays a specified annual amount to the donor for life, or another fixed period of time.
 At the end of the term, the remaining trust assets are transferred to charity.
 The donor receives a tax deduction in the year the trust is created even if the trust’s term does not expire for many years.

 Want to learn more?
-RSVP now to join us on Saturday, March 30th, from 10:00-11:30 a.m. at SafeHouse Denver.
-Dylan looks forward to discussing the intricacies of Planned Giving and answering any questions attendees may have regarding planned giving.
+RSVP now to join us on Saturday, August 10th, from 1:00-2:30 p.m. at SafeHouse Denver.
+Metzner looks forward to demystifying Planned Giving and answering any questions attendees have about the topic.

 *Please note: This presentation is strictly for informational purposes.
 Please consult your tax professional regarding your specific circumstances.